Technologicat/mcpyrate/README.md

 As the old saying goes, *it's always five'o'clock **somewhere***. *There is no global macro expansion time* - the "time" must be considered separately for each source file.

-### `step_expansion` is treating the `expand` family of macros as a single step?
+### `step_expansion` is treating the `expands` family of macros as a single step?

-This is a natural consequence of the `expand` macros being macros.
+This is a natural consequence of the `expands` macros being macros, and - the `s` meaning *static*, them doing their work at macro expansion time.

-For example, in the case of `expand`, when `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the `expand` invocation.
+For example, in the case of `expands`, when `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the `expands` invocation.
 So it will invoke that macro.

-The `expand` macro, by definition, expands whatever is inside the invocation until no macros remain there.
-So when `step_expansion` gets control back, all macro invocations within the `expand` are gone.
+The `expands` macro, by definition, expands whatever is inside the invocation until no macros remain there.
+So by the time `step_expansion` gets control back, all macro invocations within the `expands` are gone.

-Now consider the case with two or more nested `expand1` invocations.
-When `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the outermost `expand1` invocation.
+Now consider the case with two or more nested `expand1s` invocations.
+When `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the outermost `expand1s` invocation.
 So it will invoke that macro.

-The `expand1` macro, by definition, expands once whatever is inside the invocation.
-So it will call the expander to expand once... and now the expander will find the next inner `expand1`.
+The `expand1s` macro, by definition, expands once whatever is inside the invocation.
+So it will call the expander to expand once... and now the expander will find the next inner `expand1s`.
 This will get invoked, too.
-The chain continues until all `expand1` in the expression or block are gone.
+The chain continues until all `expand1s` in the expression or block are gone.

+In the case of `expandr`/`expand1r`, using `step_expansion` on them will show what those macros do - but it won't show what they do to your `tree`, since in the `r` variants expansion is delayed until run time.
+(But in that case, the name `tree` points to a run-time AST value - expanding macros in the lexical identifier `tree` itself makes no sense.)

-For REPL experimentation, note that `step_expansion` itself is available, as well.
+If you want to just experiment in the REPL, note that `step_expansion` is available there, as well.
+Just macro-import it, as usual.

 ### Can I use the `step_expansion` macro to report steps with `expander.visit(tree)`?